Table of Contents

 In this case, there is a short circuit between pins 3 and 13 on the left side of the cable, and missing connections on the right side.
 The difference list indicates missing connections (opens) with a "-" highlighted in yellow, and extra connections (shorts) with a "+" highlighted in red.

 CableEye automatically detects diodes embedded in a cable when you test or learn a new cable.
-Simple diode connections are drawn using the standard diode symbol (as shown on the right) while complex diode networks appear listed in a floating window above the schematic.
+Simple diode connections are drawn using the standard diode symbol while complex diode networks appear listed in a floating window above the schematic.
 Miswired diodes or diodes with incorrect polarity are detected immediately.
-Note that M3 testers will measure the diode's forward voltage as shown here.
+Note that, excluding the M2U-Basic and M2U, all testers will measure the diode's forward voltage as shown here.

 When resistance errors are found during testing, the Wiring Differences net list shows by how much the resistance differs from your specification.
 In this case, the cable should have all conductors below the low threshold of 10 ohms (current thresholds appear in the message bar along the bottom of the screen).

-One conductor exceeds that limit at 11 ohms.
-Highlight the affected wire and click the "ohms" button to retest just that wire.
+One conductor exceeds that limit at 11 Ω. Highlight the affected wire and click the "Ω" button to retest just that wire.

 To view details of the wiring connections, use the Netlist Display instead of the graphic wiring display.
 This shows the wire connections, resistance threshold, electrical reference numbers, wire colors, and descriptions for each wire.